thibthibaut/microtrace/README.md

 Microtrace is a header-only library targeting microcontrollers for producing JSON traces suitable for Chrome's built-in trace viewer (chrome://tracing).

-> Note: Is in very early developpement and currently has only been tested on STM32 microcontrolers
+> Note: Is in very early developpement and currently has only been tested on STM32 microcontrollers

 ## Screenshots